Unofficial Pluslife FAQ (EN)

 Under no circumstances should the sample be stored in the Pluslife buffer solution.
 The buffer solution is aggressive and the sample should be processed within a few minutes after extraction, otherwise the RNA will decompose and will no longer be detectable after some time.

 If there is no other option, the swab should be stored in a fridge in a plastic bag or in an empty protective tube to protect it from drying out.
+Freezing is best, but make sure to fully thaw the sample before processing.

 Are the buffer solutions of different test kits compatible?